ElementsProject/lightning/doc/developers-guide/plugin-development/hooks.md

 }
 ```

-All fields shown here are optional.
+All fields shown here are optional: in particular, only one of "first_node_id" or the pair "first_scid" and "first_scid_dir" is present.

 We suggest just returning `{"result": "continue"}`; any other result will cause the message not to be handed to any other hooks.